-This program increases the Cal Grant award beginning in the 2019-20 academic year for students attending a University of CA (UC), California State University (CSU), or California Community College (CCC) who have dependent children that are under 18 years of age, and for whom they provide more than half of their financial support for during the academic year.
-Community College students are now eligible to receive an access award of up to \$6,000 for Cal A, \$6,024 for Cal B and up to \$4000 for Cal C. Visit https://mygrantinfo.csac.ca.gov/ for your most up to date award information.
+This program increases the Cal Grant award for students attending a University of CA (UC), California State University (CSU), or California Community College (CCC) who have dependent children that are under 18 years of age, and for whom they provide more than half of their financial support during the academic year.
+Community College students are now eligible to receive an access award of up to \$6,000 for Cal A, \$6,008 for Cal B and up to \$4000 for Cal C. Visit https://mygrantinfo.csac.ca.gov/ for your most up to date award information.